Sandra Ávila Beltrán

-Sandra Ávila Beltrán (born 16 October 1960) is a Mexican drug cartel member, dubbed "La Reina del Pacífico" (The Queen of the Pacific) by the media.
+Sandra Ávila Beltrán (born 16 October 1960) is a Mexican drug lord, dubbed "La Reina del Pacífico" (The Queen of the Pacific) by the media.
 She was arrested on September 28, 2007, and was charged with organized crime and conspiracy to drug trafficking.
 Some charges were later dropped but she was still held on possession of illegal weapons and money laundering, pending her extradition to the United States.
 On August 10, 2012, she was extradited to the United States to answer to criminal charges by the U.S. government.

 Mexican and U.S. officials consider her as an important link between the Sinaloa Cartel in Mexico and the Colombian Norte del Valle Cartel.

 Biography

 Ávila Beltrán was born in Baja California, Mexico, the daughter of María Luisa Beltrán Félix and Alfonso Ávila Quintero, a family member of Rafael Caro Quintero, a former leader of the Guadalajara Cartel.
 Family connections have played a major role in her criminal career, having kinship with the Beltrán-Leyva Brothers, then top heads of the Sinaloa cartel "federation." Ávila Beltrán was in fact a "third-generation" drug trafficker in her family.
 Officials in Mexico say Ávila Beltrán is the niece of Miguel Ángel Félix Gallardo, the godfather and the boss of bosses of the Mexican drug trade who is now serving a 40-year sentence for his involvement in the 1984 murder of Enrique Camarena, a U.S. Drug Enforcement Administration (DEA) special agent.
 Her great uncle Juan José Quintero Payán was extradited to the United States on drug trafficking charges.
 On her mother's side, the Beltráns got involved in heroin smuggling in the 1970s and later diversified into cocaine.
 DEA officials state that Ávila Beltrán never shrank from employing the violence that comes with the turf and that "she used the typical intimidation tactics of Mexican organizations."

 She reportedly had affairs with several well-known drug barons in her youth.
 She was married twice; both of her husbands were ex-police commanders who became drug traffickers and both were later killed by hired assassins.
 The police attribute her rise to power in the drug world primarily to her most recent relationship with Juan Diego Espinoza Ramírez, alias The Tiger, who is said to be an important figure in the Colombian Norte del Valle Cartel. Ávila Beltrán lived in Guadalajara, Jalisco, and Hermosillo, Sonora until the police found more than 9 tons of cocaine on a ship in the Pacific port of Manzanillo, Colima in 2001 and tracked the shipment to her and her lover Espinoza Ramírez.